neondatabase/website/content/docs/guides/neon-authorize-auth0.md

 To follow along with this guide, you will need:

 - A Neon account.
 Sign up at [Neon](https://neon.tech) if you don't have one.
-- A [Auth0](https://auth0.com/) account with an existing application (e.g., a **todos** app) that uses Auth0 for user authentication.
+- An [Auth0](https://auth0.com/) account with an existing application (e.g., a **todos** app) that uses Auth0 for user authentication.
 If you don't have an app, check our [demo](https://github.com/neondatabase-labs/auth0-nextjs-neon-authorize) for similar schema and policies in action.

 ## Integrate Auth0 with Neon Authorize